dharmab/bmw-f750gs-f850gs/accessories.md

 A dual-height brake pedal raises the pedal height, making it easier to use the rear brake while standing.

+- The F850GSA OEM brake pedal is dual-height, and can be installed on a non-Adventure F750GS or F850GS
 - [AltRider DualControl Brake System](https://www.altrider.com/altrider-dualcontrol-brake-system-for-the-bmw-f-850-750-gs/pid/2733)
-- The F850GSA OEM brake pedal is dual-height, and could possibly be adapted to the F750GS and F850GS

 ## Center Stand